Background: Facts 1-4

-- From This Moment On, one of the major hits from the score, was actually never supposed to be in the movie at all.
+- From This Moment On, one of the major hits from the score was actually never supposed to be in the movie at all.
 Porter wrote it for a show called Out of This World, an overtly sexual romp about philandering Roman gods.
-The show was overly long and the director cut the number, much to the dismay of Porter, who insisted it be used in the film.
+The show was overly long and the director cut the number, much to the dismay of Porter, who insisted it be used in this film.

 About the Actors: Facts 9-14

 - Anne Miller’s character in both the film and the musical is Lois Lane, the alliterative moniker of Superman’s love interest.
 Whether or not this was intentional was never explained by the authors of the book.

 - When it came time to film the spanking scene at the end of the first act, Kathryn Grayson, with help from the costume designer, hid a plank of wood in her dress to surprise Howard Keel.

 - The sailor who sporadically appears in the alleyway during the number for Always True to You in My Fashion is actually choreographer Hermes Pan making a cameo.

 - Howard Keel was reportedly informed that he was not the first choice to play Fred The studio would have preferred to cast Laurence Olivier or comedian Danny Kaye.